basho/basho_docs/content/riak/ts/1.4.0/developing/java.md

 Fetches a single row by its key values.

+{{% note title="Known Issue" %}}
+Single row fetches performed with Java over the TTB interface may occasionally return a 'timeout(1010)' error.
+This issue is due to the eventually consistent nature of Riak, and will resolve itself with subsequent fetches and queries.
+{{% /note %}}

 ##### Builder

 The builder for `Fetch` takes the table name and a list of cells that identify the primary key.
 The order of the cells must match the order of the values in the primary key.